kahigakamiru/Videos/README.md

 ##Videos
-- A website to show how to display videos in a website -click [here] (https://kahigakamiru.github.io/Videos/)
+- A website to show how to display videos in a website -click [here] (https://kahigakamiru.github.io/Videos/) click video2 button to see the other page

 ## Installation / Setup instruction